-Option 1: If you wish to record audio from the app you will be using (assumiing it supports sound recording) tap the Screen Recording control.
-You will see a 3 second countdown, then the Screen Recording control will pulse red, indicating it is recording your iPhone’s screen.
+Option 1: If you wish to record audio from the app you will be using (assuming it supports sound recording) tap the Screen Recording control.
+You will see a 3-second countdown, then the Screen Recording control will pulse red, indicating it is recording your iPhone’s screen.

 When you come out of the Control Center you will see one of two indicators that you are recording your iPhone’s screen.
 On older phones, the status bar will turn red and initially display “Recording”, before changing back to showing the normal display, although on a red bar.
 Newer phones will display a red oval showing the recording timer in the top left corner of the screen.

-These may disappear when you’re using some apps, however your screen will still be being recorded.
+These may disappear when you’re using some apps, however, your screen will still be recorded.
 If you want to check that you are recording open the Control Center and you should see the red pulsing record control.